ALT-F1/EOSC-Co-Creation-Crossroads-Data-bank-for-covid-19/README.md

 The weather data will be linked to other data to answer one question: "Does the usage of the Weather data influence (or not) the model forecasting the spread of the COVID-19?"

+# How to merge OpenWeatherMap.org and BPost.be databases?

+1. Set the api_key from [https://home.openweathermap.org/api_keys](https://home.openweathermap.org/api_keys)
+2. Install python requirements by running `pip install -r requirements.txt`
+3. Run `python src/eosc-gees-weather_in_belgian_provinces_per_day.py`
+4. Look in the `output_directory/data/` directory to manipulate .csv and .json files

 # The context

 Given the consequences of the COVID-19 pandemic for public health, many stakeholders in public and private sectors engage in global efforts to treat and understand those exposed to the virus and to contain the outbreak.